How fast will my data be on a 5G plan?

 According to their report, 5G users will stream videos of about 73 GB worth of data per month by 2025.

-When will 5G phones become available?
+When 5G phones are available?

-- 5G offers users very fast mobile data speeds.
+- 5G offers users very fast mobile data speeds

-- 5G will enable IoT devices, too.
+- 5G will enable IoT devices, too

-- 5G still not available in many areas and might take even longer.
+- 5G still not available in many areas and might take even longer

 - Very fast speeds on 4G Plus / 5G are already available now.